oddbird/oddleventy/content/blog/2022/headed-playwright-in-docker.md

   - Docker
 image:
   src: blog/2022/containers.jpg
+  alt: |
+    Overhead view of a cargo ship in water loaded with multi-colored shipping containers.
 summary: |
   Learn how to run Playwright in headed mode to interact with the browser's user interface from outside Docker containers.